Orlando Lorenzini: East Africa

 In December 1931 Lorenzini was made an Officer of the Colonial Order of the Star of Italy, and in June 1933 he was made Commander of the same order.
 In September 1933 he received another War Merit Cross.
 In 1935 Lorenzini, by then commander of the 14th Eritrean Battalion, was sent on a secret mission to contact the Danakil people with the aim of making an alliance with them in the imminent Second Italo-Ethiopian War.
-He then fought in the war as commander of the 14th and 22nd Eritrean Battalion; on 15 October 1936 he was awarded a Bronze Medal of Military Valor for a successful action against Ethiopian troops.
+He then fought in the war as commander of the 14th and 22nd Eritrean Battalion; on 15 October 1936, he was awarded a Bronze Medal of Military Valor for a successful action against Ethiopian troops.
 After the Italian victory and the annexation of Ethiopia to Italian East Africa, Lorenzini remained in East Africa, commanding the 11th Colonial Brigade and the 2nd Colonial Brigade, fighting against Ethiopian guerrillas.
 In June 1937 he led a colonial brigade in a successful three-day battle against the guerrillas in Shewa, which earned him another Silver Medal of Military Valor.

-In the same year he was made Knight of the Order of Saints Maurice and Lazarus and in the following year also Officer of the Order of the Crown of Italy, in addition to receiving a further War Merit Cross.
+In the same year, he was made Knight of the Order of Saints Maurice and Lazarus and in the following year also Officer of the Order of the Crown of Italy, in addition to receiving a further War Merit Cross.
 Between April and July 1938, Lorenzini led his colonial brigade in fierce fighting against the Arbegnoch fighters in the Goggiam region, obtaining a victory and his fourth Silver Medal of Military Valor.

 In 1939 Lorenzini was promoted to colonel for merit of war, following long campaigns in East Africa, and was awarded another War Merit Cross.
-Between August 1938 and May 1940, Lorenzini overall fought in six campaign of counterguerrilla operations in Shewa.
+Between August 1938 and May 1940, Lorenzini fought in six campaigns of counterguerrilla operations in Shewa.
 For the successes in these campaigns, he would receive a fifth Silver Medal of Military Valor in February 1941.

+According to Frederic Wehrey, Lorenzini was responsible for a chemical attack with mustard gas on rebels that sheltered at Ametsegna Washa cave.
+After the rebels surrendered, Italian troops separated the men and adolescent boys of fighting age from the women and small children.
+Tying the males together at the shoulders in groups of two, they marched them away from the cave.
+About 800 Ethiopian men and boys were killed outside the cave, either by gunshot or by being pushed to their deaths into a deep canyon.
+"No rebel [has] escaped deserved punishment," Colonel Lorenzini cabled to his superiors.